iakzs/WeatherRPC/README.md

 ![image](https://github.com/MakerOfMoon/WeatherRPC/assets/99389504/9336db55-97b9-4001-b25e-4fec5a4eab2b)

 8. Replace the client id and variables while leaving them in the ''
 9. Add your location by replacing the CITY/COUNTRY.
-It should look something like this: `'Rome/Italy'`.
+It should look something like this: `'Chicago/United States'`.
 This data is private.
 10. Save the script and run it
 11. Done!